dccartagena/dccartagena.github.io/_posts/2022-11-01-my-todo-list.md

 - [ ] Learn how to make home-made mozzarella cheese
 - [ ] Eat a Sacher cake in Vienna
 - [ ] Drive a car in Lofoten
-- [ ] Become the parental figure of someone
+- [ ] Become a parental figure of someone
 - [ ] Make a trip through Europe by car
 - [ ] Become a voice actor
+- [ ] Participate in a zombie walk

 ## Some final thoughts
 I will do my best to fulfill this list.
 Also, I will likely add more activities in the future as my personal goals are dynamic.
 So, stay tuned for further updates.